1995–96 Phoenix Suns season

 The 1995–96 Phoenix Suns season was the 28th season for the Phoenix Suns in the National Basketball Association.

+Season summary

+Off-season

 The Suns had the 21st overall pick in the 1995 NBA draft, and selected shooting guard Michael Finley from the University of Wisconsin.
 During the off-season, the team acquired Hot Rod Williams from the Cleveland Cavaliers, and signed free agent Tony Smith.